13078326j/Tut12-Group2/Report.md

 ### Point Of View Statements
 1. User: Customers enquiring about holiday packages
-   Need: To engage with Relationship Managers that are knowledgeable in desired package
+   Need: To engage with Relationship Managers that are knowledgeable in desired package and can identify with their needs
    Insight: Current system doesn't target matching between customers and suitable Relationship Managers

 2. User: End-Customers looking for best deal on a certain package